 }

-This is the simplest configuration, using the POST method.
-It includes the service URL, the basic authentication method, username, password, and the parameters passed in the body (classic POST method passing):
+The simplest configuration, using the POST method, the service URL, the basic authentication method, username, password, and the parameters passed in the body (classic POST method passing):

 {